Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

 \subsection{Optimal Window Length}

-We now present the optimal choice of the window length parameter $w$ due to ARL and EDD analysis by comparing our procedure with an {\it oracle procedure}, which assumes infinite memory capacity and can memorize all observations up to time $t$.
-The stopping time of the oracle procedure with detection threshold $b$ is defined as follows:

-There is a trade-off between the computational and memory efficiency as well as the detection power: On one hand, larger $w$ intuitively leads to smaller EDD, but the benefit diminishes as $w$ further increases.
+We now present the optimal window length parameter $w$ due to ARL and EDD analysis by comparing our procedure with an {\it oracle procedure} using infinite past data up to time $t$.
+The stopping time of the oracle procedure with detection threshold $b>0$ is defined as follows: There is a trade-off between the computational and memory efficiency as well as the detection power: On one hand, larger $w$ intuitively leads to smaller EDD, but the benefit diminishes as $w$ further increases.
 On the other hand, the oracle procedure is computationally expensive as it involves $\cO(t^2)$ computational complexity and $\cO(t)$ memory up to time $t$, which is unsuitable for online settings.
 Thus, the fundamental question is: when holding ARL constant, what is the optimal window length $w^\star$ without sacrificing much performance?

 Define a set of detection procedures with a constant ARL constraint $\gamma > 0$:

 Following the optimality definition in \citet{lai1995sequential}, we are interested in \begin{itemize} \item [(i)] Choosing thresholds $b$'s for each procedure respectively to ensure $T_{w}, T_{\rm o} \in \cC_{\gamma}$, and \item [(ii)] for tolerance $\varepsilon > 0$, choosing an optimal window length $w^\star$ that incurs a $\varepsilon$-performance loss, i.e.,